Inner London Education Authority: Abolition

 The ILEA had fought off one attempt to abolish it in 1980.
 The abolition of the GLC, announced in 1983, led to another attempt to get rid of the ILEA, but the Inner London Boroughs were adjudged not ready to handle education services.
 The Conservative government was led by Margaret Thatcher, who had grown to dislike the ILEA as over-spending and over-bureaucratic while Education Secretary in the early 1970s, and would have liked to abolish it.

 Backbench Conservative MPs continued to oppose the continuation of the ILEA.
 The Education Reform Bill of Kenneth Baker proposed to allow Boroughs who wanted to opt out of the ILEA and become education authorities.
 However, the Government's hand was forced when an amendment was tabled in the House of Commons by Norman Tebbit and supported by Michael Heseltine to abolish the ILEA altogether.
 This unlikely alliance was particularly notable as Tebbit and Heseltine represented very different ideological wings of the Conservative Party.
 It was also the source of some local controversy at the time, as both members represented constituencies (Chingford and Henley respectively) outside the ILEA area.

 The Government announced on 4 February 1988 that it would accept the Tebbit/Heseltine amendment and abolish the ILEA in 1990 as part of the Education Reform Act 1988.
 Once the Bill was passed, the ILEA then complied with this decision in the interests of education.
 The Inner London boroughs then became education authorities, and remain so today.

 The abolition of the ILEA meant that Inner London boroughs had to, among other things, establish their own admissions policies.
-This indirectly impacted school admissions across the country, because the Greenwich Judgment of 1989 established that LEAs could no longer give their own residents priority access to schools.
+This indirectly impacted school admissions across the country, because the Greenwich judgment of 1989 established that LEAs could no longer give their own residents priority access to schools.

+Collections

+The London Archives holds the records of the ILEA from its conception until its closure in 1990; further material for the archive was received in 2004 and 2005.

+The Institute of Education, University College London holds extensive material relating to groups and individuals involved in work for the ILEA.
+These include: